kevinchristen/recipes/PrimeRib.md

 3. Transfer to an airtight container; refrigerate until ready to use (up to 1 day in advance).

 ## Log
+* Thanksgiving 2023: 5.2 lb roast.
+4 hours for first stage cooking (after raising temp to 300).
+Plenty for 4.
 *  Thanksgiving 2022: 6.3 lb roast was twice as much as needed for 4 (3 "strings", according to the butcher).
 6 hours from start to table.